fragcolor-xyz/shards-examples/tutorials/primer/anatomy-shard.md

 Parameters may be mandatory or optional.
 Mandatory parameters are needed for the shard to work and hence a value has to be passed to them.
 Optional parameters do not necessarily need a value and empty optional parameters are ignored by the shard.

-Unlike input and output, a shard's parameters need to be defined/placed inside the shard's parentheses (just like input to a function).
+Unlike input and output, a shard's parameters need to be defined/placed inside the shard's parentheses.
 For example, `(Log)` has an optional parameter (that's why `(Log)` worked without any parameter value in the last code example) - `:Prefix`: prefixes `(Log)`'s output.

 The following code example illustrates this.